temporalio/cli/README.md

 1. Select the binary with the corresponding platform and architecture of your system.
 2. Download the binary.
 3. Extract the downloaded archive.
-4. Add the `temporal.exe` binary to your system PATH.
+4. Add the `temporal` binary to your system PATH.

 ## Starting the Temporal Server

 Run the command provided below to start the Temporal Server.
 This will automatically start the Web UI.